Sindrex/9dotproblem/README.md

 This system has support for Qualtrics in two ways:
  1. It can redirect the user to a Qualtrics survey at the end of their test and pass along their ID.
- 2. Qualtrics can redirect to the system and pass along the user's ID and whether or not the system shall redirect
+ 2. Qualtrics can redirect to the system and pass along the user's ID and whether or not the system shall redirect at the end of the test.

-Here's one way to integrate with Qualtrics so both of these options are possible. *Note: The system cannot redirect to the same survey as redirected to itself.*
+Here's one way to integrate with Qualtrics so both of these options are possible. *Note: The system cannot redirect to the same survey as redirected to itself.
+There has to be two seperate surveys if you want to redirect to the system and want the system to redirect at the end of the test.*

 ### How to setup Qualtrics redirect to 9dotproblem
   1. Create a survey in Qualtrics.